Historic paint analysis: Fire

-Theft
+Vandalism

-Theft of an entire painting which results in loss as a whole of pigment sample is uncommon; however, vandalism, such as graffiti, to historical façade creates a layer of inorganic paint to historical pigments.
+Vandalism, such as graffiti, to historical façade creates a layer of inorganic paint to historical pigments.

 Water

-Water is the biggest concern in pigment deterioration.
+Water is the biggest concern in the deterioration of paint and pigments.
 Water can cause mold and increase humidity in buildings and paintings alike.
-This mold and moisture increase introduces pests to work and increases deterioration.
+Mold and moisture increase introduces pests and increases deterioration.

 Housekeeping is essential for preventative care: for example, with more attention to climate and pollution, these studies can help decrease the pigment deterioration of historical buildings and sites.
-For interior spaces, mechanical control of internal temperature, light, and humidity through an HVAC system and good conservation care will help decrease the amount of pigment biodegradation.
-All of these agents of deterioration hinder the effectiveness of the Munsell color system, which directly matches pigment shades.
+For interior spaces, mechanical control of internal temperature, light, and humidity through an HVAC system and good conservation care will help decrease the amount of decay.

+These agents of deterioration hinder measuring the colour of a historic paint, either by the use of a chromameter, or the Munsell color system, which directly matches paint shades.
 The Munsell color system is a scientific system in which colors have been ranged into a color fan based upon three attributes: hue or color, the chroma or color saturation, and the value or neutral lightness or darkness.

 Analysis

-Paint analysis will invariably consist of at least three processes, and will take place only after an examination of the documentary information available on the room/building.
+Paint analysis involves at least three processes, and will take place only after an examination of the documentary and archival information available on the interior and building.

 The sequence will be rough as follows: